 4 Overview

-This clause will provide the overview of the EdgeApp services.
+This clause will provide the overview of the EdgeApp services, along with core network capabilities utilized by the Edge Enabler layer.

 5 Services offered by Edge Enabler Server

-5.1 Introduction of Edge Enabler Server services
+5.1 Introduction

-This clause will provide the list of Edge Enabler Server service APIs with their respective service operations.
+This clause will provide the list of Edge Enabler Server services with their respective service operations.

-5.2 EAS Registration API

-This clause provides services offered by APIs related to registration of EAS.

-5.3 Capability exposure APIs

-This clause provides services offered by APIs related to capabilities offered by EES to the EAS.

-5.4 Service continuity APIs

-This clause provides services offered by APIs related service continuity.

-5.x <API Category> APIs

-Add a copy of this clause for new category of APIs, adding the detail of the each individual API.
-Yellow highlighted text needs to be replaced with appropriate clause number and the API, Service operation name.

-5.x.1 <API Name> API
+5.x <Eees_xxx> Service

 Add a copy of this clause for a new API, adding the overview of the API, Details of service operations, detailed description of each service operation.
 Yellow highlighted text needs to be replaced with appropriate clause number and the API, Service operation name.